 - spread the concepts that will bring partner countries closer to the EU and foster the internal reform and capacity building at the local and regional level

 How does it operate?

 CORLEAP functions as a “territorial cooperation platform”.
 Local and regional associations from the partner states are contact points for CORLEAP in their countries, while CoR is the natural contact point for the EU institutions.
 This enables CORLEAP to collect and share information relevant to the local and regional dimension of the Eastern Partnership.

 CORLEAP consists of 36 regional and local politicians: 18 members of the CoR and 18 representatives from the six Eastern partner countries.

 Each Eastern partner country has three seats.
-The EU seats are distributed according to CoR's political composition, divided between its five political groups: European People's Party (EPP), Party of European Socialists (PES) Renew Europe (RE), European Alliance (EA) and the European Conservatives and Reformists Group (ECR).
+The EU seats are distributed according to the CoR's political composition, divided between its six political groups: European People's Party (EPP), Party of European Socialists (PES) Renew Europe (RE), European Alliance (EA), the European Conservatives and Reformists Group (ECR) and The Greens.

 Between the annual CORLEAP meetings a Bureau acts as a steering body.
 The Bureau is responsible for coordinating the work of CORLEAP, monitoring its activities, reports and resolutions.
 It is composed of six members from the partner countries and six members from the CoR representing the European Union.

 The body is co-chaired by the CoR President and a representative from the partner countries whom is elected by CORLEAP members each year.
 The EU is currently represented by Apostolos Tzitzikostas, the partner countries are represented by Anar Ibrahimov, Chairman of the Committee of Human Rights and International Relation of the Ali majlis (Parliament) of the Nakhchivan Autonomous Republic (Azerbaijan).